w3c/i18n-activity/ISSUE_TEMPLATE.md

 **This is a tracker issue.
-Contribute to the discussion at the following link:**
+Contribute to the actual discussion at the following link:**

 link